teo-tsirpanis/Farkle/designs/7.0/builder-api.md

 * The definition of noise symbols became more flexible to allow even regular terminals to be marked as noise, enabling the parser to ignore them if found in unexpected places, instead of failing with a syntax error.
     * This would especially benefit the special `NewLine` terminal.
 In previous versions, its presence anywhere in the grammar would mean that new lines in places not clearly specified would cause a syntax error, but we can configure it, either according to the "auto whitespace" option or with a dedicated "`NewLine` is noise" option.

 The same concepts will be supported for groups.
+The respective attributes will be applied to the group's container symbol.

 ## Compatibility levels